how we began and where CGA is going

 Pictured: UK Festival Awards is the largest industry awards event for festival organisers

-In early 2018 we grew our family further with the acquisition of CPL Online, the specialist in e-learning and business solutions for the hospitality sector.
-CPL’s market-leading provision means we now have the most comprehensive and authoritative suite of services in our history—all of them helping our clients to become even better businesses.
+In 2018, we grew our family further with the acquisition of CPL Online, the specialist in e-learning and business solutions for the hospitality sector.
+A year later, we welcomed CPL Training to the fold.
+CPL Training Group is the leading provider of licensed retail and hospitality training in the UK.
+CPL’s market-leading hospitality training means we now have the most comprehensive and authoritative suite of services in our history—all of them helping our clients to become even better businesses.

 We sit now in a unique position between the country’s producers, wholesalers, suppliers and retailers—a vantage point from which we enjoy a 360-degree view of eating and drinking out.
 But we stay close to the ground too, sharing our clients’ passion for their sector.
 Our purpose remains true to our founding aims: to distil the research we gather into essential facts and expert strategic advice.